 By appointment only

 Jeff's Auto Works is a full service auto shop.
-Jeff Priest is an ASE certified auto technician who has been serving the Central Coast for 28 years.
+Jeff Priest is an ASE certified auto technician who has been serving the Central Coast for years.
 Working on a full range of vehicles complete with Smog Certification.
-Open Monday thru Friday, 8:30 a.m. to 5:30 p.m. and Saturday by appointment.
+Open Monday thru Friday, 8:30 a.m. to 5:30 p.m. (closed 12:00-1:00 for lunch).

 With the weather cooling and the rainy season beginning, it's a good time to get your car prepared for winter.
 Even in temperate climates, like on the central coast, it is important to make sure your vehicle is ready for winter.
 Following these tips will help keep you and your family safe and your car functioning optimally.